vanvalenlab/kiosk-console/docs/source/GETTING_STARTED.rst

 .. note:: Google offers a number of GPU types.
 The DeepCell Kiosk uses `nvidia-tesla-t4` GPUs for inference by default.

 5. Create a `cloud storage bucket <https://cloud.google.com/storage/docs/creating-buckets>`_.
 This will be used to store data and models.
-Record the bucket name (you will need this in step 9).
+Record the bucket name (as with project ID, you will need this during Kiosk configuration).
 Please do not use underscores (`_`) in your bucket name.
 Your bucket should follow the organizational structure that follows:

    .. code-block:: bash